Lynching of Ed Johnson

 Johnson, while in jail, made a Christian profession and was baptized.
 He publicly forgave those who were about to execute him.
 On the top of Johnson's tombstone are his final words "God Bless you all.
 I AM A Innocent Man."
 On the bottom is written "Blessed are the dead that die in the Lord".
 Johnson was the second African American to be lynched on Walnut Street Bridge.
 Alfred Blount was the first, thirteen years earlier, in 1893.

 Johnson's conviction was posthumously vacated in 2000, after a judge ruled that his right to a fair trial had been violated.

 Rape and trial

 During December 1905, the Chattanooga area experienced what a local newspaper referred to as a black "crime wave".
 Between December 11 and 23, black suspects allegedly committed one rape, one assault, and one assault and burglary.
-On Christmas Eve, a black gambler fatally shot a Chattanooga constable, and on Christmas Day, police received reports of eight robberies or assaults committed by black suspects.
+On Christmas Eve, a black gambler named Floyd Westfield shot and killed Chattanooga constable Alonzo Rains, and on Christmas Day, police received reports of eight robberies or assaults committed by black suspects.
 In each instance, the victim was white.
-Although police arrested several suspects for these crimes, including the man who admitted to killing the constable (he claimed that he had acted in self-defense), Chattanooga residents made no attempts to lynch the alleged criminals.
-As news of the crime wave spread, however, racial fear and tension in the city dramatically increased.
+Police arrested several suspects for these crimes, including Westfield, who admitted to killing the constable; Chattanooga residents made no attempts to lynch the alleged criminals.

+On February 4, 1906, Westfield, who claimed that he killed Constable Rains in self-defense, was convicted of first degree murder and sentenced to death.
+However, he was granted a new trial by the Tennessee Supreme Court, which found that a lesser conviction was more appropriate.
+Westfield's second trial ended in a hung jury, with one juror favoring a second degree murder conviction, one juror favoring a manslaughter conviction, and two jurors favoring an acquittal.
+The third trial resulted in Westfield again being convicted of first degree murder and having his death sentence reinstated.
+However, the Tennessee Supreme Court again overturned his conviction, finding that the facts of the case did not warrant a first degree murder conviction.
+At his fourth trial, the prosecution chose to only try Westfield for manslaughter.
+On February 25, 1908, Westfield was acquitted and released from custody.
+It was determined that Constable Rains was abusive and had attacked Westfield, who had committed no crime, without any lawful justification.

+Constable Rains was courting Miss Hattie Fox, a local school teacher, and had become enraged by the noise being made from a nearby party at the home of Westfield's grandmother, where firecrackers and Roman candles were being set.
+Even as his own friends tried to dissuade him, Rains attacked Westfield's grandmother's house, firing a shot through the door with his pistol.
+In response, Westfield shot and killed him.